Viewing this page on your device?

 Regular gross motor activities should be an essential part of every child’s life.

-Through play, through games, and through sport, children can develop their gross motor skills to lay a foundation for school skills such as handwriting, concentrating, following instructions, sport skills and team work.
+Through play, through games, and through sport, children can develop their gross motor skills which ultimately benefit their school skills such as handwriting, concentrating, following instructions, sport skills and team work.

 The advice and learning activities on this website are NOT a replacement for evaluation and treatment by an occupational therapist.
 If you suspect your child has gross motor delays, please seek a professional opinion and read my disclaimer before proceeding.